EhsanAsh/JATE/files/workFlow.md

   - Debug any issues that arise.

 7. Deployment Preparation:
-  - Create build scripts suitable for Heroku deployment.
+  - Create build scripts suitable for render deployment.
   - Test the build process and fix any deployment-related issues.

-8. Deployment to Heroku:
+8. Deployment to render:
-  - Deploy the application to Heroku.
+  - Deploy the application to render.
   - Perform post-deployment testing to ensure functionality.

 ---